Mechaenetia/mechaenetia/README.md

 TODO:

-Stop getting distracted by Factorio and GT6.
+Stop getting distracted by Factorio and GT6, and start learning Stuff.

 Setup Rust Dev Environment for IDEA.